 Phase 2: Interviews.

-Shortlisted participants may be interviewed between 28 October and 6 November 2019.
+Shortlisted participants will be interviewed in November 2019.

 Phase 3: Workshop preparation.